detygon/akwaba/README.md

 $ npm run start:prod
 ```

-To start the Pouch Server, run:
+To use the database server locally, update the value of `VUE_APP_SYNC_URL` in the .env file to `http://localhost:5984`, rebuild the application and run the following command:

 ```shell
 $ npm run server
 ```

-_Note:_: An internet connection is required for authentication. _Note:_ You can run the Akwaba API server locally by following the instructions at its repository.
+- _Note:_: An internet connection is required for authentication.
+- _Note:_ You can run the Akwaba API server locally by following the instructions at its repository.

 ## Contributing